Following a 29-win campaign, their most since 2013, head coach Mark Montgomery is ready to take his Terps to new heights.

 There is a sense around the program that this team can compete for the Big Ten regular season title.
 Maryland brings back six of its nine top hitters and starting pitchers Courtney Wyche and Trinity Schlotterbeck.

 The Terps opened eyes across the Big Ten in 2022.
-After finishing 10th in 2021, Maryland climbed to 5th last season, its best finish since joining the conference.
+After finishing 10th in 2021, Maryland climbed to fifth last season, its best finish since joining the conference.
 Five of the Big Ten’s top six teams qualified for last year’s NCAA Tournament.

 The only team that didn’t?
 The Terps.